doannhatquang27/Mini-Social-Network/README.md

 # Welcome to Nhat Quang repository
-This repo contains the source code of a simple Java application used to implement the social networking site - a part of Java Web Lab course at FPT University - HCMC Campus
+This repo contains the source code of a simple Java Web application used to implement the social networking site - a part of Java Web Lab course at FPT University - HCMC Campus

 ## You will find in this repo:
 * Implementing a website using MVC model in Java